brookewicz/LabNotebook/09-21 enrichment_DNA_concentration.md

 - 102019_t1_26 has a blue speck in the tube. definitely appeared AFTER start of microbial ampure bead cleanup
 	- speck was pipetted out in first round of ethanol - potentially small piece of blue plastic
 - potentially over-dried the beads in microbial bead purification
+- left extracted host dna in fridge overnight to complete purification tomorrow to prevent freeze-thaw

 ###### Concentrations